open-sdg/open-sdg/docs/tutorials/data-source-sdmx.md

   series: 'SERIES'
 ```

-You can either use the site configuration form to generate a new `_data/site_config.yml` file, or change the file directly.
+You can either use the site configuration form to generate a new `_data/site_config.yml` file, or change the file directly in your site repository.

 ### Time-series attributes